lorin/booknotes/Complexity-and-Postmodernism.md

 reuced, any plan of action ahs to be adapted continuously.
 If the plan is too rigid — too much central control — the system will not be able to cope with unpredictable changes.

 On the other hand, it will also be disastrous if the system tries to adjust itself to every superficial change, since such changes may easily be reversed witout notice.
-THe system will waste its resources in trying to follow every fluctuation instead of adapting to higher-order trends.
+The system will waste its resources in trying to follow every fluctuation instead of adapting to higher-order trends.

 Being able to discriminate between changes that should be followed and changes that should be resisted is vital to the survival of any organisation (or organism).
 This is achieved optimally when the control fo the system is not rigid and localizd, but distributed over the system, ensuring the positive dyanmics of self-organization is utilized effectively.